OWASP/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 # Introduction

-As the majority of users will re-use passwords between different applications, it is important to store passwords in a way that that prevents them from being obtained by an attacker, even if the application or database is compromised.
-As with most areas of cryptography, there are a many different factors that need to be considered, but happily, the majority of modern languages and frameworks provide built-in functionality to help store passwords, which handles much of the complexity.
+As the majority of users will re-use passwords between different applications, it is important to store passwords in a way that prevents them from being obtained by an attacker, even if the application or database is compromised.
+As with most areas of cryptography, there are many different factors that need to be considered, but fortunately, the majority of modern languages and frameworks provide built-in functionality to help store passwords, which handles much of the complexity.

 This Cheat Sheet provides guidance on the various areas that need to be considered related to storing passwords.
 In short: